cjn9414/Weather_Data_Program/readme.txt

-This is a project used to analzye data from a weather dataset.
+This is a project used to analyze data from a weather dataset.
 This project is for fun and practice in Python.
 As of now, I am using the GHCN-Daily dataset, which is a merged set of climate records coming from many different locations.
 Data is archived daily, which I will use to interpret in my Python program.
 The link to the index of the dataset as well as related citations are listed below:

 Index: ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/

-Journal articale describing GHCN-Daily:
+Journal article describing GHCN-Daily:

 Menne, M.J., I. Durre, R.S.
 Vose, B.E.
 Gleaseon, and T.G Houston, 2012: An overview of the Global Historical Climatology Newtork-Daily Database.
 Journal of Atmsopheric and Oceanic Technology, 29, 897-910, doi:10.1175/JTECH-D-11-00103.1.